rug-compling/dact/manual/index.md

     //node[%interesting%]

-Dact replace the placeholder, and execute the following query:
+Dact replaces the placeholder, and executes the following query:

     //node[ @rel="su" or @rel="vc" ]